-You can work with your provider to request flexible services, or you can call Customer Service at 855-722-8205 and have a request form sent to you in the language or format that fits your needs.
+You can work with your provider to request flexible services, or you can call Customer Service at 855-722-8205 to get help requesting a flexible service.

 Flexible services are not a covered benefit for members and CCOs are not required to provide them.
 Decisions to approve or deny flexible services requests are made on a case-by-case basis.
+You may want your request to include why you need the service, how it will help you, and medical info from your doctor.
 If your flexible service request is denied, you will get a letter explaining your options.
 You can't appeal a denied flexible service, but you have the right to make a complaint.
-Learn more about appeals and complaints on page 94.
+Learn more about appeals and complaints on page 93.